XinghuaJulia/tp/docs/UserGuide.md

 ![Ui](images/Ui4.png)

-1. Type the command in the command box at the bottom and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the Command Box at the bottom and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.